charliegerard/Epoc.js/README.md

 ## Run the example code

-If you just want to test that the framework is working, you can run:
+If you just want to test that the framework is working, you can turn on your Emotiv headset and run:

 ```
   node example/controls.js
 ```

+The example code should output the value of the x axis of the gyroscope.

 ## How to Use